 The only catch was we couldn’t go out and go back in again on the same ticket and it didn’t kick off until 9pm.
 So we had a late breakfast and explored the main street of our local area and the side streets off it.
 Relaxing at a cafe when it got hot, before nuking my stomach again with another set of antibiotics (regardless of whether I eat or not I get stomach cramps and while not a problem per se it is getting wearing now and slowing us down.
 What is really annoying is that before this trip I worked out that I probably always get the stomach issues because I bite my nails – and no amount of hand sanitizer is going to offset that – so this trip I’ve stopped, no mean feat since I’ve bitten them forever, but that is how much I didn’t want to get sick).

 We caught the bus down to Expo in the late afternoon.
 The Expo complex is going to become Astana’s new city centre when the Expo is over as they continue to build the city out.

 The theme Kazakhstan chose is future energy (widely considered to be an interesting choice for a heavy oil and gas producer).
 The national Kazakh pavilion and different types of renewable energy were all showcased in the central building – the largest spherical building in the world.
 It was very cool, by far and away the best of what we visited, the building is amazing inside and the installations were awesome.
-The country pavilions we visited were a mixed bag and were basically just tourist promos for the country, though some made the effort to sell a few products.
+The country pavilions we visited were a mixed bag and were basically just tourist promos for that country, though some made the effort to sell a few products.
 Although to be fair we didn’t visit the countries with queues, there were too many other options.
 Azerbaijan’s was our favourite.